SOFLOBBBB/II_Data_Structures_Seminar/README.md

 - Simulate the operation of an online fashion store, including user interaction, inventory tracking, and payment processing.

 **Additional Requirements:**
+- The project is entirely terminal-based; there is no graphical user interface.
-- The project is expected to include clear documentation and code comments to facilitate understanding and maintenance.
+- Clear documentation and code comments are expected to facilitate understanding and maintenance.
-- The user interface should be intuitive and user-friendly for customers.
+- The user interface in the terminal should be intuitive and user-friendly for customers.

+**Note:**
+The project goes beyond a graphical interface and includes file handling, data compression and decompression, as well as the implementation of trees and graphs for specific functionalities—all within the terminal environment.